-- Loss assessment coverage: Loss assessment is sometimes included standard and sometimes available as add-on coverage.
-This coverage applies to events where a condo owner is responsible for a share of damages that affect the entire condominium association, such as wind damage to a window in the common area.
+- Loss assessment coverage: Loss assessment is sometimes included as standard and sometimes available as add-on coverage.
+This coverage applies to events where a condo owner is responsible for a share of damage that affects the entire condominium association, such as wind damage to a window in the common area.

 Beyond this standard coverage, condo insurance policies, similar to homeowners insurance policies, give you the option to add a variety of features for an additional fee.
 Additional features can range from identity theft coverage to protection against water backup damage.